|About us | Contact us | Site Map|

 Index numbers of industrial production - work programme(a) Revision of the manual on index numbers of industrial production

 The revision of the manual on Index Numbers of Industrial Production was carried out at the request of the United Nations Statistical Commission.
-Expert Group meetings in 2005, 2007 and 2008 discussed the outline and content of the manual, as well as the set of recommendations made therein.
+Meetings of the Expert Group on Industrial Statistics in 2005, 2007 and 2008 discussed the outline and content of the manual, as well as the set of recommendations made therein.
 This work was followed by a global country consultation in December 2008 to seek feedback from potential users of this publication.
 The recommendations were adopted by the United Nations Statistical Commission in 2010.
 More information and the final document are available here.

 (b) Country practices in the collection and compilation of volume indices